-An enduring guardianship is a legal document in which you appoint someone (ie, your guardian) make decisions about your care and welfare when you cannot (ie, due to mental incapacity).
+An enduring guardianship is a legal document in which you appoint someone (ie, your guardian) make decisions about your care and welfare when you cannot make your own decisions (ie, generally due to lack of mental incapacity).

 Your guardian can make decisions about where you live, what health or dental care you receive, what personal services you require and any other matter relating to your care and wellbeing.
 You can also limit or restrict what decisions your guardian can make in the enduring guardianship.

 Your guardian cannot make decisions about your legal and financial matters.
 In New South Wales, these matters would be handled by your attorney appointed under general power of attorney or enduring power of attorney.

 If you lose your mental capacity and you’re unable to look after yourself, someone will need to look after you.